abhishekpanigrahi1996/distil-blog/blog.md

 ## Sparse Parity

 Sparse parity is a well studied synthetic task that has been regularly used to understand how neural networks learn the right features for solving a task ([Barak et al’22](https://proceedings.neurips.cc/paper_files/paper/2022/hash/884baf65392170763b27c914087bde01-Abstract-Conference.html), [Edelman et al.’23](https://arxiv.org/abs/2309.03800)).
 In this task, the input is a boolean sequence containing +1 and -1, and the output is a **product of the input coordinates at a hidden sparse set of indices**, called the **support**.

 ![Sparse Parity](assets/fig3.png){: width="30%" .center-image }

-The task of sparse parity has been known to be a computationally difficult problem [kearns et al.'98](https://dl.acm.org/doi/10.1145/293347.293351).
+The task of sparse parity has been known to be a computationally difficult problem ([kearns et al.'98](https://dl.acm.org/doi/10.1145/293347.293351)).
 This is because to solve the problem, the learning algorithm needs to search for the hidden support of indices from input and label pairs.
 Because there are exponentially many candidates, [Edelman’23](https://arxiv.org/abs/2309.03800) shows that learning sparse parity with a gradient based algorithm requires the **total amount of compute** to grow **exponentially with the size of the hidden support**.
 The total amount of compute is measured by a product of the size of the training model and the total time required to train.
 Informally, this suggests that a larger model will learn faster than a smaller model.

 When we train an MLP (or a transformer) on this task, we observe a **sharp phase transition** in performance where the model rapidly transitions from random guessing to near-perfect accuracy.
 As suggested by our discussion above, we observe that **wider MLPs** (or **transformers with more attention heads**) learn faster than smaller (narrower) models.
 Intuitively, the dormant phase before this transition indicates a search phase for the model, where the model’s neurons search for the support.
 A larger model can search faster, because of its higher capacity in terms of the number of neurons that it can use to conduct the search.

 ![Training speed of big models](assets/fig4.png){: width="30%" .center-image }

 Now, we compare different distillation strategies to train a smaller model faster, using the checkpoints of a larger model that trained successfully.
 We observe that **progressive distillation enables the student to learn at the same speed as the teacher!** However, one-shot distillation, where we use output of the final perfect teacher checkpoint, fails to train the student.
 This is expected as the final teacher checkpoint which has perfectly learned the task won’t provide any additional information compared to the true labels themselves.

 ![Progressive distillation faster](assets/fig5.png){: width="30%" .center-image }

 **Q1: How do the intermediate checkpoints help during progressive distillation?**

 Before delving into details on progressive distillation, let's break down the difficulty in learning sparse parity.
 As discussed before, sparse parity is known to be a difficult task, because of the difficulty in searching for the right set of indices, that form the **support**, from input-label pairs.
 However, the task **becomes easy if we had access to linear functions on the support coordinates.** Say, we had access to  **noisy labels**, where the noise depends on a linear function on the support coordinates, with the noise removed slowly over time.
 One can then show that with access to such noisy labels, the sparse parity task can be  **easily learned in polynomial** time.